The DHT, Elspeth Mosher, agreed to become a part of the pilot with Curriculo.

-Elspeth, Lynn and Maxine were happy that the subject matter ‘introducing skills for work’ and the Curriculo Competition would fit well with the previous work of the class and we agreed that following an introductory session from Curriculo, the teachers would carry out the tasks within the Curriculo Competition over 2 half days.
+Elspeth, Lynn and Maxine were happy that the subject matter ‘introducing skills for work’ and the Curriculo Competition would fit well with the previous work of the class and agreed that following an introductory session from Curriculo, the teachers would carry out the tasks within the Curriculo Competition over two half days.

 How it developed

 The timeframe for completion was very tight but the teaching staff agreed that their pupils would benefit from the sessions and the subject matter.
-All Curriculo materials for the ‘Scotland’s Enterprising Schools Pilot’ were downloaded onto the teachers computers in class.
+All Curriculo materials for the ‘Scotland’s Enterprising Schools Pilot’ were downloaded onto the teachers’ computers in class.

 Outcomes and what pupils gained

 This Curriculo pilot was completed in a very short timeframe and feedback from both teachers and pupils was very good.
 Attached is a video of six young people telling us what they thought of the programme.
 In this clip, James tells us that he found the content useful from a real-life perspective.
 He thought that the subject matter would be useful for him in making decisions about his future.
 Please see the video for his words: